Safe Vehicle Lifting: Car Jack and Jack Stands Guide

 Jack and Lifting Basics

 Ramps: Ramps are a safe alternative to jacks and jack stands because they provide large, solid points of contact that are unlikely to fail.
 Ramps are not as versatile as jacks and jack stands, though.
 If you need to remove a wheel to replace brake pads, for example, a ramp does you no good.
 If your job is replacing a muffler, though, ramps are ideal.
+When it comes to ramps vs. jack stands there is no clear winner, each has their place depending on the job at hand.

 Floor jacks: A jack that comes with a vehicle’s spare tire changing kit is not suitable for use in other applications.
 These jacks are typically designed to be small and lightweight, ideal for a minor roadside emergency but little else.
 For regular lifting around the shop or garage, a quality floor jack is an essential tool.
 Choose a floor jack with a lifting pad that’s at least two inches in diameter.
 This will give the vehicle’s jack point plenty of surface area on which to rest.
 Because a floor jack is on wheels, it will roll into a sturdy position as the car rises.
 Be sure to lower the car onto jack stands before starting your work.